Welcome

 Current projects

-We are actively building upon the JARVIS project—a distributed framework for Large Language Models (LLMs) that intelligently partitions model layers across edge devices with constrained computational resources.
-Read the original paper in My Research.
+We’re extending the JARVIS project—a distributed framework for LLMs that splits model layers across edge devices with limited compute.
+More in My Research.

-JARVIS introduces enhanced resilience to node failures through peer-to-peer communication and layer redundancy, ensuring reliable performance even in challenging conditions.
-We evaluated this framework with Google’s Gemma LLM (2B parameters), deploying it on 18 software-defined radios in the NSF Colosseum RF emulator and a 7-node Raspberry Pi testbed.
+JARVIS adds resilience to node failures via peer-to-peer communication and layer redundancy, so the system keeps working when things go wrong.
+We tested it with Google’s Gemma (2B parameters) on 18 software-defined radios in the NSF Colosseum RF emulator and a 7-node Raspberry Pi testbed.